 A DSC radio that is connected to a GPS unit will also automatically include your vessel's current position in the distress message.

-More detailed information on MCTS and DSC can be obtained by contacting a local Coast Guard MCTS centre (located in Vancouver, Victoria, Prince Rupert, Comox and Tofino) or from the Coast Guard website:
+More detailed information on MCTS and DSC can be obtained by contacting a local Coast Guard MCTS centre (located in Victoria or Prince Rupert or from the Coast Guard website:

-www.ccg-gcc.gc.ca/eng/CCG/Pacific
+www.ccg-gcc.gc.ca/Pacific).